LolitaDias/Web-Design-Challenge/README.md

 3. Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.
 4. Is responsive (using media queries).
 The nav must have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).

+### Result
-Finally, the website has been deployed to GitHub pages.
+Finally, the website has been deployed to GitHub pages: https://lolitadias.github.io/Web-Design-Global-City-Latitude-Analysis/